ac-dev01/ac-dev01/README.md

 - Hi, I’m Ayush Chaurasia
-- I’m interested in developing iOS Apps and also in stock options trading.
+- I’m interested in developing iOS Apps and also in deravitive trading.
 - You can reach me at twitter @ACDNDSN, fb.com/acdndsn

 <!---